HBCSD Corruption

 CORRECT INFORMATION:

 1. This is a misleading and incorrect statement.
-See also Lie #4 There was plenty of information from the City to dispute the school district's statements about the Community Center.
+See also Lie #4 There was plenty of information from the City to dispute HBCSD's statements about the Community Center.

 2. As with North School, the Community Center was built to seismically safe Field Act specifications and is deemed safe as is for school children.
 HBCSD attorney (the district's "seismic expert" according to HBCSD) Terry Tao knows this.
 Superintendent Pat Escalante AND duly elected school board members should have also been aware of this.